How To Become A Model: Tips & Help | Become a model #1

 You will find boutique agencies in all big cities worldwide.
 They have a particular charm as they only work for clients in the respective city.
 Such agencies you can find in New York for example.
 They still have great contacts and sometimes also act as mother agencies.

 You will not find single bookers on the Internet.
 They work alone, without website and social network.
 They are managers with their own network, who mostly worked for bigger agencies.
 Within the course of time they have gathered valuable contacts and experience within the placement of models.
 This is what they are now doing as bookers.
 After having worked for big agencies for a couple of years, they now want to work alone.
 Sometimes they don’t even have their own office.
 They only represent selected models, five, ten or fifteen.
 That’s it.
 These bookers will scout you on the street, in a café or a fitness studio.
 Some work from home, others fly with their models around the world.
 They are also kind of a mother agency and place their models worldwide in big agencies.

-If you like to read more about the world of modeling, check out these article by our quest author Stephan M. Czaja from Cocaine Models about: Visting Modeling Agencies.
+If you like to read more about the world of modeling, check out these article by our quest author Stephan M. Czaja from CM Models about: Visting Modeling Agencies.

 Help and tips for young models